 Risk Level: Moderate to high (depending on sector)

-Main Risks: Regulatory shifts, token valuation, execution
+Main Risks: Rule changes, token value, execution

 Compliance Framework: Securities Commission Malaysia (SC) guidelines

-Engagement Mode: Exhibitions, hackathons, panel sessions
+Engagement Mode: Exhibits, hackathons, panel sessions

 Networking Scale: 3,000+ participants, 200+ partners